The Asymptotic Distribution of the MLE in High-dimensional Logistic Models: Arbitrary Covariance: The asymptotic distribution of the MLE in high dimensions

 where $(Q_1,Q_2)$ is a bivariate normal variable with mean $\mbf{0}$ and covariance

 Above, the proximal operator is defined as

-where $\rho(t)=\log(1+e^t)$ and $Z$ is a standard Gaussian variable.
-This system of equations can be rigorously derived from the generalized approximate message passing algorithm \cite{javanmard12}, or by analyzing the auxiliary optimization problem \cite{salehi19}.
+where $\rho(t)=\log(1+e^t)$.
+This system of equations can be rigorously derived from the generalized approximate message passing algorithm \cite{rangan2011generalized,javanmard2013state}, or by analyzing the auxiliary optimization problem \cite{salehi19}.
 They can also be heuristically understood with an argument similar to that in \cite{elkaroui13}; we defer to \cite{sur18} for a complete discussion.
 The important point here is that in the region where the MLE exists, the system \eqref{eq:system_equation} has a unique solution.
+Lemma \ref{lemma:as_conv2} contributes novel insights by interpreting $\alpha_\star, \sigma_\star$ through the lens of the finite sample quantities $\alpha(n), \sigma(n)$, which proves crucial for establishing Theorem 3.1.

 We are now in a position to describe the asymptotic behavior of the MLE.
-The proof is deferred to Appendix \ref{app:finitemle}. \begin{theorem} Consider a logistic model with covariates $\mbf{x}_i$ drawn i.i.d.~from $\mathcal{N}(\mbf{0},\mbf{\Sigma}(n))$ and assume we are in the $(\kappa,\gamma)$ region where the MLE exists asymptotically.
+The proof is deferred to the supplementary material \cite[Section~A]{zhao2021_supp}. \begin{theorem} Consider a logistic model with covariates $\mbf{x}_i$ drawn i.i.d.~from $\mathcal{N}(\mbf{0},\mbf{\Sigma}(n))$ and assume we are in the $(\kappa,\gamma)$ region where the MLE exists asymptotically.
 Then for every coordinate whose regression coefficient satisfies $\sqrt{n} \tau_j\beta_j = O(1)$,

 Above $\tau^2_j = \var(x_{i,j}\,|\,\mbf{x}_{i,-j})$ is the conditional variance of $x_{i,j}$ given all the other covariates.
 More generally, for any sequence of deterministic unit normed vectors $\mbf{v}(n)$ with $\sqrt{n} \tau(\mbf{v}) \mbf{v}(n)^{\top}\mbf{\beta}(n) = O(1)$, we have that